Unified endpoint management

 Unified endpoint management (UEM) is a class of software tools that provide a single management interface for mobile, PC and other devices.
 It is an evolution of, and replacement for, mobile device management (MDM) and enterprise mobility management (EMM) and client management tools.

 It provides capabilities for managing and securing mobile applications, content, collaboration and more.
 It is a single approach to managing all endpoints like smartphones, tablets, laptops, printers, ruggedized devices, Internet of Things (IoT) and wearables.

 Evolution

 With new types of devices being used in the workplace, administration of traditional laptops, desktops and new devices was a challenging task for IT administrators.
 Traditional CMTs (client management tools) lacked some features for a complete approach to endpoint management.

-The rise of UEM was also a result of the adoption of newer enterprise friendly platforms like Windows10, and iOS11.
+The rise of UEM was also a result of the adoption of newer enterprise friendly platforms like Windows 10, and iOS 11.